-Fake websitesand scam emails Fake websites and scam emails are used to extort data, money, images and other things that can either be used by the scammer to harm the person targeted or sold on for financial, or other, gain.
-Teaching will include the following: How to recognise fake URLs and websites What secure markings on websites are and how to assess the sources of emails The risks of entering information to awebsite which is not secure What pupils should do if they are harmed, targeted, or groomed as a result of interacting with a fake website or scamemail Who pupils should go to for support The risk of 'too good to be true' online offers, advertising and fake product sales designed to persuade people to part with money for products and This risk or harmwill be covered inthe following curriculum areas: • PSHE • Computing services that donot exist Online fraud Fraud can take place online and can have serious consequences for individuals and organisations.
-Teaching will include the following: • What identity fraud, scams and phishingare • That online fraud can be highly sophisticated and that anyone can be avictim • How to protect yourself and others against different types of online fraud • How to identify 'money mule' schemes • and recruiters • The risk of online social engineering to facilitate authorised push payment fraud, where a victim is tricked into sending a payment to the criminal • The risk of sharing personal informationthat could be used by fraudsters • That children are sometimes targeted to • access adults' data • What 'good' companies will and will not • do when it comes to personal details • How to report fraud, phishing attempts, suspicious websites and adverts This risk or harmwill be covered inthe following curriculum areas: • PSHE • Computing
+Fake websites and scam emails Fake websites and scam emails are used to extort data, money, images and other things that can either be used by the scammer to harm the person targeted or sold on for financial, or other, gain.
+Teaching will include the following: How to recognise fake URLs and websites What secure markings on websites are and how to assess the sources of emails The risks of entering information to a website which is not secure What pupils should do if they are harmed, targeted, or groomed as a result of interacting with a fake website or scam email Who pupils should go to for support The risk of 'too good to be true' online offers, advertising and fake product sales designed to persuade people to part with money for products and services that do not exist Online fraud Fraud can take place online and can have serious consequences for individuals and organisations.
+Teaching will include the following: • What identity fraud, scams and phishing are • That online fraud can be highly sophisticated and that anyone can be a victim • How to protect yourself and others against different types of online fraud • How to identify 'money mule' schemes • and recruiters • The risk of online social engineering to facilitate authorised push payment fraud, where a victim is tricked into sending a payment to the criminal • The risk of sharing personal information that could be used by fraudsters • That children are sometimes targeted to • access adults' data • What 'good' companies will and will not • do when it comes to personal details • How to report fraud, phishing attempts, suspicious websites and adverts